 When preparing an oatmeal bath, use tepid water -- particularly if you're taking an oatmeal bath as a treatment for poison ivy, allergic reactions, dry skin or chickenpox.
 Water that's too hot can draw moisture from your skin or aggravate already inflamed skin.
 Add the colloidal oatmeal as water flows from the faucet to ensure it mixes completely.
 Soak for 10 minutes or however long the package or your doctor recommends.
 If you feel sticky after your oatmeal bath, rinse with tepid water.
 Afterward, pat or blot yourself dry with a towel -- don't rub your skin because this can cause irritation.
 You can take an oatmeal bath up to three times a day to treat dry, itchy or irritated skin [source: Whole Health MD].

 Whether you bathe in it, scrub with it or eat it, there are a lot of reasons to love oatmeal.
-To learn more about oatmeal and its benefits, visit the links listed on the next page.
+To learn more about oatmeal and its benefits, visit the links listed below.